API reference#

 class EncodedMessage# Encodes a tokenized message to a fixed size buffer.
 By default, the buffer size is set by the

-config macro.
+PW_TOKENIZER_CFG_ENCODING_BUFFER_SIZE_BYTESconfig macro.
 This class is used to encode tokenized messages passed in from tokenization macros.To use

-from the variadic arguments:void SendLogMessage(span<std::byte> log_data); extern "C" void TokenizeToSendLogMessage(pw_tokenizer_Token token, pw_tokenizer_ArgTypes types, ...) { va_list args; va_start(args, types); EncodedMessage encoded_message(token, types, args); va_end(args); SendLogMessage(encoded_message); // EncodedMessage converts to span }
+pw::tokenizer::EncodedMessage, construct it with the token, argument types, andva_listfrom the variadic arguments:void SendLogMessage(span<std::byte> log_data); extern "C" void TokenizeToSendLogMessage(pw_tokenizer_Token token, pw_tokenizer_ArgTypes types, ...) { va_list args; va_start(args, types); EncodedMessage encoded_message(token, types, args); va_end(args); SendLogMessage(encoded_message); // EncodedMessage converts to span }

 -